MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ### IMAP Protocol Exchange

-To authenticate a IMAP server connection, the client will have to respond with an `AUTHENTICATE` command in the following format:
+To authenticate an IMAP server connection, the client will have to respond with an `AUTHENTICATE` command in the following format:

 ```text
 AUTHENTICATE XOAUTH2 <base64 string in XOAUTH2 format>